Malaysia–Uganda relations

-Malaysia–Uganda relations refers to bilateral foreign relations between Malaysia and Uganda.
-Malaysia does not have a High Commission in Uganda while Uganda has a High Commission in Kuala Lumpur and were also accredited to Brunei, Indonesia, Philippines, Thailand, Vietnam, Laos, Cambodia and Myanmar.
+Malaysia–Uganda relations refers to the bilateral relations between Malaysia and Uganda.
+Malaysia does not have a High Commission in Uganda while Uganda has a High Commission in Kuala Lumpur.
+Both countries are members of the Non-Aligned Movement and Commonwealth of Nations.

 History

 Both countries were once part of the British Empire and Uganda established a diplomatic relations with Malaysia immediately after attaining independence in 1962.

 In the 2000s, Malaysia had become a strategic partner in Uganda's socio-economic transformation, with investments in infrastructure and education.
 Despite facing global economic challenges, both nations found common ground in their pursuit of mutual benefits through South-South cooperation.
 This relationship, however, was further strengthened post-2020, as both countries sought to rebuild and diversify their economies following the impacts of the COVID-19 pandemic.

 Economic relations

 In 1998, Malaysia and Uganda signed a memorandum of understanding towards economic, scientific, technical and cultural co-operation agreement.
 While in 2011, Malaysia and Uganda signed an MoU on standards during the CHOGM meeting in Perth.
 A Malaysian university also has decided to open a campus in Uganda.
 Some Malaysian palm oil company has already operating in Kalangala at the invitation of President Yoweri Museveni.
 Another Malaysian oil palm company also has invested a total of U$10 million in the country.